 One downside of living in Bayonne is that it can take a long time to commute to work.
 In Bayonne, the average commute to work is 34.96 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
 In addition, it is also a pedestrian-friendly city.
 Many of Bayonne’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 For the size of the city, public transportation in Bayonne is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Bayonne, the benefits are reduced air pollution and congestion on the highways.

-The education level of Bayonne citizens is very high relative to the national average among all cities (21.84%): 37.24% of adults in Bayonne have a bachelor's degree or even advanced degree.
+The citizens of Bayonne are very well educated compared to the average community in the nation: 37.24% of adults in Bayonne have a bachelor's degree or even advanced degree.

 The per capita income in Bayonne in 2018 was $33,223, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $132,892 for a family of four.
 However, Bayonne contains both very wealthy and poor people as well.

 Bayonne is an extremely ethnically-diverse city.
 The people who call Bayonne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bayonne residents report their race to be White, followed by Asian.
 Bayonne also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 33.47% of the city’s residents.
 Important ancestries of people in Bayonne include Italian, Irish, Polish, Egyptian, and German.